phuongphanx/final-fox-game-master/README.md

 --------------------------------------------
 Commisioned digital art by Alice Brereton;
-Project pair coded with Brian Holt
+Project pair-coded by Phuong Phan and Brian Holt